DESI-UR/VAST/VoidFinder/README.md

 cython -a *.pyx
 ```

-Which can be run from within the directory where the .pyx files live (currently `/python/voidfinder/` and `/python/voidfinder/viz/` to sort of 'manually' cythonize the cython files.
+which can be run from within the directory where the .pyx files live (currently `/python/voidfinder/` and `/python/voidfinder/viz/` to sort of 'manually' cythonize the cython (.pyx) files.
+If `python setup.py install` or `python setup.py develop` fails for some reason, try the `cython -a *.pyx` command and then re-try the develop/install command.

-To build voidfinder in the directory where you have it on your machine.

-If you happen to be working in an environment where you can't install VoidFinder, or don't have permissions to install it into the python environment you're using, use the above build-in-place method, and in your run scripts you can append your local VoidFinder build to the python environment like so:
+If you happen to be working in an environment where you can't `install` VoidFinder, or don't have permissions to install it into the python environment you're using, use the above `build_ext --inplace` method, and in your run scripts you can append your local VoidFinder build to the python environment like so:

 ```
 import sys